-12 Celebrities You Might Not Know Were Mixed-Race
+15 Mixed-Race Celebrities, From Shay Mitchell to Mariah Carey

 Olivia Munn

-The "Newsroom" star's mother was raised in Vietnam and has Vietnamese and Chinese roots while her dad is of English, Irish, and German descent.
+The X‑Men: Apocalypse actress' mother was raised in Vietnam and has Vietnamese and Chinese roots, while her dad is of English, Irish and German descent.

 Photo: